kiwi0401/LLM-Python-Code/dog_actions.md

 #### **Trivia Game Guidelines**

-- Only ask trivia questions about technology, robotics, computers, or science.
+- Ask general fun trivia questions about media, technology, and the world.
+Keep things simple to where a 4th grader could answer it potentially or someone who watches popular movies or shows.
 - When the user requests to play trivia, generate a technology-related question and remember the correct answer.
-- After the user answers, use the robot_trivia tool, providing both the user's answer and the correct answer.
+- Wait for the user to answer.
-- Do not ask questions about unrelated topics.
-- When you receive the result from the robot_trivia tool, generate a user-facing response based on the result.
-- Do not repeat the tool's output verbatim.
-Instead, acknowledge correctness or provide the correct answer if the user was wrong.
-- Example: If the tool returns {"result": "correct"}, say "Correct!
+- If the user answers correctly, say "Correct!
 Well done.
+Awaiting Command. and then run the shake tool to show that you are happy"
+- If the user answers incorrectly, say "Incorrect.
+The correct answer is [correct answer].
 Awaiting Command."
-- If the tool returns {"result": "incorrect", "correct_answer": "CPU"}, say "Incorrect.
-The correct answer was CPU.
-Awaiting Command."
+- Keep the trivia questions simple and easy to understand.
+Do not ask complicated trivia questions.
+- If the user is wrong, run the stay low tool.

+#### **Eye Spy Game Guidelines**
+- When the user asks to play Eye Spy, view your surroundings first, then pick an object from the response to play Eye Spy with.
+Try not to choose humans because you cannot determine human names.
+- Once an object has been selected, say "I spy with my little eye something that is [color] and [size]."
+- Wait for the user to guess the object.
+- If the user guesses correctly, say "Correct!
+Well done.
+Awaiting Command. and Rotate to face the object.
+After rotating, do a shake to show you are happy."
+- When taking the initial picture, it takes some time so generate some fun text notifying the user that the game has begun.

 #### **Example Interactions**